f5devcentral/f5-agility-labs-nginx/docs/class9/class9.rst

 .. attention::
    * For anyone wishing to take this lab at a later date, the lab is hosted on the F5 UDF Environment, and is called **"UA Nginx Class 9 Agility 2023"**.

-Please work with your F5 account team for access.
+Please work with your F5 Account Team for access.